digitalpalidictionary/rus/src/setup_advanced.md

 To find a specific word on the page, use the shortcut **Ctrl-F**, or go to Menu > Search > Search in Page.

-That will open a dialgue box allowing you to quickly find the specfic word you are looking for on the page.
+That will open a dialogue box allowing you to quickly find the specific word you are looking for on the page.

 ![groups2](pics/advanced-setup/find_in_page.png)